 A culture management strategy is the foundation that outlines the entire culture lifecycle, from evaluation of current culture to implementation of cultural change to measuring to scaling.
 The strategy outlines the sentiment of the people, the organizational values, and the methods of collaboration (ranging from the collaborative environment to communication interactions between employees).
 Although having an initial strategy is important, a good culture manager is always willing to adjust the strategy based on perpetual assessment.

 For organizations that are not equipped to have someone internally lead culture management, bringing in a proven consultant to provide the culture management strategy is a viable option.
-Unitonomy recommends culture consultants through our Preferred Partners page: https://unitonomy.com/become-a-partner.
+OrgVitals recommends culture consultants through our Partners page.

 Culture Management vs Operations Management

 Typically operations management focuses on planning, organizing, and supervising production, manufacturing, or the provision of services.
 Operations management ensures that an organization operates efficiently.
 Often operations management is concerned with human capital and human resource management, and this is the crossover between operations management and culture management.

 Culture management is focused on establishing an environment that helps people contribute to their full potential.

 Sometimes culture management will fall under the Chief Operations Officer who also oversees the HR team.
 Sometimes HR will run culture management.
 Many organizations are adopting a Chief People Officer or a Chief Culture Officer, both of whom report directly to the CEO.